maviance/smobilpay-java/README.md

 ## Requirements

-Smobilpay's third party API Java client library requires [Java Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed and configured.
+S3P, third party API Java client library requires [Java Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed and configured.

 You can verify it by checking the java version: